 Introduction

-The following document outlines what is expected of students during lab sessions.
+The following document outlines what is expected of students and TAs during lab sessions.
 Please read and follow it diligently.

 Attendance

 Attendance to all labs is mandatory.
 Lab sessions start on-time as per Ryerson University policy, in the room ENG 303.
 Students who arrive more than 30 minutes late will receive a penalty of 25% of the corresponding lab mark.
 Students who arrive more than 60 minutes late will receive a mark of zero, irrespective of whether or not they participate.
+TAs to keep their own record for attendance and submitted at the end of the term.

 Students must only attend their designated lab sections.
 No inter-section migrations will be permitted.
 Students are asked to strictly adhere to their assigned timetable, section, and TA.
 If a change of section is required (e.g. due to a scheduling conflict) then the change must be done through the department, such that the course instructor and the student’s new TA can see the change in RAMSS and D2L.